 In the world of noir fiction, criminals are routinely portrayed as brilliant masterminds who cleverly plot mayhem while engaging the police in suspenseful cat-and-mouse games.
 But for every Joker or Hannibal Lector that appears on the silver screen, there are scores of criminals in the real world who show stunningly poor judgment: getting their crimes tattooed on their bodies, writing “fictional” books detailing murders they’ve committed or turning their own wanted posters into profile pics on Facebook.

-A&E Real Crime spoke with Joel Dvoskin, a clinical forensic and correctional psychologist, to better understand why some criminals directly implicate themselves in their crimes by communicating openly about them, thus leading to their convictions.
+A&E True Crime spoke with Joel Dvoskin, a clinical forensic and correctional psychologist, to better understand why some criminals directly implicate themselves in their crimes by communicating openly about them, thus leading to their convictions.

 Looking at some recent cases of self-incrimination, where the perpetrator flaunts their criminality, it seems unfathomable anyone would willingly shoot themselves in the foot.
 What’s the logic behind it?